cloudfoundry/diego-design-notes/api/tasks.md

 At this point it is up to the consumer of Diego to acknowledge and resolve the completed Task.
 This can either be done via a completion callback (described [above](#completion_callback_url)) or by [deleting](delete_tasks.md) the Task.
 When the Task is being resolved it first enters the `RESOLVING` state and is ultimately removed from Diego.

+Diego will automatically reap Tasks that remain unresolved after 2 minutes.

 > The `RESOLVING` state exists to ensure that the `completion_callback_url` is initially called at most once per Task.

 > There are a variety of timeouts associated with the `PENDING` and `CLAIMED` states.
 It is possible for a Task to jump directly from `PENDING` or `CLAIMED` to `COMPLETED` (and `failed`) if any of these timeouts expire.
 If you would like to impose a time limit on how long the Task is allowed to run you can use a `TimeoutAction`.